-This section collects information about the child's language and cognitive skills in the main language of instruction of the school board/division.
-The child may be able to demonstrate these skills in the current operational language (home language), however what we are seeking for this section is information about the language skills needed in the context of the wider school board.
+This section collects information about the child's language and cognitive skills in the language of instruction of the school board.
+The child may be able to demonstrate these skills in the current operational language (home language), however, for this section we are seeking information about the language skills needed in the school context of the language of instruction used in the school board.